ryneches/SuchTree/README.md

 * Quartet topology tests provided by `SuchTree.get_quartet_topology( a, b, c, d )`
 * Optimized, thread-safe bulk quartet topology tests provided by `SuchTree.quartet_topologies( [N,4] )`
+* SuchTree now automatically detects and uses NEWICK strings as for initialization

 New for SuchTree v1.1